Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 ### Reflection

-Ultimately there were many aspects of this project that need improvement but this learning experience was a  great introduction to interaction design.
+There were many aspects of this project that need improvement but this learning experience was a great introduction to interaction design.
 There are many things I would do differently in future iterations.
-A site map would have been helpful for our group to document and align on before designing our v1 prototype.
+Creating s site map would have been helpful for our group to align on before designing our v1 prototype.
 Additionally, covid-19 made in-person usability tests much more difficult to conduct.

 I believe that the search and filter features were not as thought out as they should have been.
-If we had additional time to iterate on the design, I would relocate the advance search features to be directly on the home search screen, as these features are core to the experience of the product.
-Additionally, the material impact that Backyard has on people's lives is unmeasured and would need to be further studied and defined.
-Additional research would be required to determine second and third rate affects of how the technology impacts communities.
+If we had additional time to iterate on the prototype, I would relocate the advance search features to be directly on the home search screen, as these features are core to the experience of the product.
+Additionally, the material impact that Backyard could have on people's lives is unmeasured and would need to be studied and defined.
+Additional research would be required to determine second and third rate affects of how this technology could impact communities.

 ---